Toufa7/Inception/README.md

 ## Misunderstanding:

-Docker is built on top of existing Linux technologies such as namespaces and cgroups, Docker did not "take out" these technologies from Linux.
-Rather, Docker leveraged(profit) these technologies to make it easier to create and manage containers.
+Docker is built on top of existing Linux technologies such as namespaces and cgroups,

 Docker Inc. created a platform for building, shipping, and running applications in containers, using containerization technology.
 This platform provides a way to package applications and their dependencies into containers, and to deploy those containers to different environments.